 - 1. Draw the the diagram showing all the models. - 2.
 Show the dimension of each model. - 3.
 For each model, fit it, and find either its residual sum of squares or the sum of the squares of the fits. - 4.
 Each line of the diagram corresponds to a difference between models.
 For each line, calculate - 4.1 df = difference in dimensions - 4.2 SS = difference in residual sums of squares - 4.3 MS = SS/df. - 5.
 Each row of the anova table corresponds to a line on the diagram, but the top-to-bottom order is reversed. - 6.
 The bottom row gives the residual MS; divide every other MS by this.

+Start at the bottom.
+The bottom row gives the residual.
 The next row up compares the largest model with the second-largest.
+Start at the bottom.